 A Makerspace for Early Childhood

 Graduate students Amanda Strawhacker and Miki Vizner are exploring ways to create a makerspace specifically designed for early childhood.
 This research is being conducted under the direction of Dr. Marina Bers, in collaboration with Dr. Brian Gravel in the Education department, Dr. Chris Rogers in the Engineering department, and Dr. Bruce Johnson in the Child Study and Human Development department.
-This work is made possible with generous funding from the LEGO Education Foundation, Tufts' Center for Engineering Education and Outreach, and the Evelyn G. Pitcher Curriculum Resource Lab.
+This work is made possible with generous funding from the LEGO Foundation, Tufts' Center for Engineering Education and Outreach, and the Evelyn G. Pitcher Curriculum Resource Lab.

 Check back soon for updates and offerings from the Eliot-Pearson Early Childhood Makerspace